PratikHdhameliya/Count_vowels/README.md

 - Count the total number of vowels (`a, e, i, o, u`).
 - Provide a detailed breakdown of how many times each vowel occurs.
 - A command-line interface (CLI) to run these features directly.
-- Fully tested with both manual and automated testing.
+- Fully tested with manual testing.

 ## Commands
-python -m <module_path>

-Here’s the simplified markdown version:

----

-## Examples for Your Project
 ### Run CLI Application (`cli.py`):
 ```bash
 python -m src.cli